-When we are born again and become children of God, we each receive one or more spiritual gifts.
-Discovering, developing, and putting to work our spiritual gifts is how we find joy and fulfillment in this Christian life.
+When we are born again and become children of God, we receive spiritual gifts.
+Discovering, developing, and putting to work our spiritual gifts is how we find joy and fulfillment in the Christian life.

 1 Corinthians 12 explains how children of God can unwrap their spiritual gifts.

-“Now concerning spiritual gifts, brethren, I would not have you ignorant…” (v.
-1)
+“Now concerning spiritual gifts, brethren, I do not want you to be ignorant…” (1 Corinthians 12:1).

 Our spiritual gifts are supernatural, graciously given to us by the Holy Spirit when we are born again.
-There is no room for pride or selfishness; we’ve received them to serve each other.
-The Holy Spirit chooses our gift(s); our responsibility is to discover what He has sovereignly imparted in us.
+There is no room for pride or selfishness; we’ve received our spiritual gifts to serve each other.
+The Holy Spirit chooses our gifts; our responsibility is to discover what He has sovereignly imparted in us.

-“Now there are diversities of gifts, but the same Spirit.
-And there are differences of administrations, but the same Lord.
-And there are diversities of operations, but it is the same God which worketh all in all…” (v.
-4-6)
+“There are diversities of gifts, but the same Spirit.
+There are differences of ministries, but the same Lord.
+And there are diversities of activities, but it is the same God who works all in all.”
+(1 Corinthians 12:4-6).

 Some of the diverse gifts listed in Scripture are: